JDENredden/jekyll/about.md

 #### Security

 The connection between Render and Cloudflare CDN is secured with a [Let's Encrypt](http://letsencrypt.org) SSL/TLS certificate, and the connection between Cloudflare CDN and you is secured with a [Cloudflare SSL/TLS](https://www.cloudflare.com/ssl/) certificate.

+DNSSEC is not available on .me domains, otherwise it would be enabled.

 If you're connection to this website is not secure, please [let me know](#contact).